port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

-## Connect SonarQube project with service
+## Connect SonarQube project to service

-This guide aims to cover how to connect a SonarQube project with an existing service in Port.
+This guide aims to demonstrate how to connect a SonarQube project to an existing service in Port.

 :::tip Prerequisites